Amarnathas2003/Data-Structure/SQL.md

 ->NOT = We can use this to get the opposite of the true

-->SELECT = TO Select fields from Database
+->SELECT = To Select fields from Database

+->DISTINCT = To get distinct values (Duplicate elements won't be there)

+->COUNT(DISTINCT city) = Gives the count of distinct values in city field